Please read the following important terms and conditions before placing an order for Goods with Hartley Botanic, Inc.

 we will let you have a revised estimated date for delivery of the Goods.
 We accept no liability from you or any third party in the event we are required to propose a new lead time.

-5.5 Unless we all agree otherwise, if we cannot deliver your Goods within 30 days of the estimated date of delivery, we will:
+5.4 Unless we all agree otherwise, if we cannot deliver your Goods within 30 days of the estimated date of delivery, we will, at our election:

-5.8 Additional carriage charges can apply for deliveries to more remote locations, for timed deliveries with different costs for Pre Noon, Pre 10.30am and in some cases Pre 9.30AM deliveries.
-Tail lift offload, fork-lift and on-road load handling equipment will incur separate delivery charges and also requests for non-standard vehicles for deliveries will have separate charges (e.g. 6 wheeler vehicles, vans etc.).
+5.7 Additional customer carriage charges can apply for deliveries to more remote locations, for timed deliveries with different costs for Pre-Noon, Pre 10.30am and in some cases Pre 9.30AM deliveries.
+Tail lift offload, fork-lift and on-road load handling equipment will incur separate delivery charges and also requests for non-standard vehicles for deliveries will have separate charges (e.g. 6-wheeler vehicles, vans etc.).

-5.7 You are responsible for the Goods when delivery has taken place.
-The risk in the Goods passes to you when you take possession of the Goods.
+5.9 You are responsible for the Goods when delivery has taken place.
+The risk in the Goods passes to you when delivery of the Goods is made to you.

-5.8 We reserve the right to deliver your Goods in instalments.
+5.10 We reserve the right to deliver your Goods in installments.
 If your Goods are delivered in this way, we will contact you prior to delivery to advise and discuss arrangements in connection with this.

-5.10 Delivery will be completed when we deliver the Goods to the address you provided (for UK mainland deliveries).
+5.12 Delivery will be completed when we deliver the Goods to the address you provided.

-5.11 If you have requested that your Goods need not be signed for, you must provide instructions as to where to leave them.
+5.13 If you have requested that your Goods need not be signed for, you must provide written instructions as to where to leave them.
 We accept no responsibility for any Goods after leaving them as instructed.

-5.12 If collecting Goods from our premises risk of damage or loss of the Goods shall pass to you at the time of collection.
-Final payment must be received at least 48 hours (for consistency) prior to the agreed collection date.
+5.14 If collecting Goods from our premises risk of damage or loss of the Goods shall pass to you at the time of collection.
+Final payment must be received in accordance with the signed project proposal.
 Notwithstanding collection, delivery and passing of the risk of loss, Goods will remain our property until we receive payment in full (in cash or cleared funds) for the Goods and any other services that we have supplied to you in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums.

-5.13 Title passes to you and you own the Goods once we have received payment in full, including all applicable delivery and installation charges
+5.15 Title passes to you and you own the Goods once we have received payment in full, including all applicable delivery and installation charges.

 6.2 Unless expressly stated to the contrary, all installation or erection of your Goods need to be on a level base that is appropriately prepared by yourselves (the “Site”) and aligned to the supplied GA Drawings provided to you.
 We will require the Site to be (but not limited to):